RovilSurioJr/rovilsuriojr.github.io/_posts/2020-12-11-Laboratory 8.md

 ### So what's this all about?

-This laboratory familiarized me with the principles and techniques of solving linear equations using the various linear algebra techniques and to solve a system of equations using Python programming and NumPy library.
+This laboratory familiarized you with the principles and techniques of solving linear equations using the various linear algebra techniques and to solve a system of equations using Python programming and NumPy library.
 You learned how this can be implemented through the practical examples provided in the discussion.

 ---
 ***